microsoft/WhatTheHack/027-OSS-Database-Migration/Student/05-online-migration.md

 Perform an online migration using the Azure Database Migration Service

 ## Description
 In this challenge you will do a schema only dump of the on-premises databases, create Azure database servers for PostgreSQL/MySQL (if required), create the WTH database in Azure DB for PostgreSQL/MySQL(if required), deploy an instance of the Azure Database Migration Service and setup continuous sync to the Azure DB for Postgres/MySQL databases.
 In an actual production environment on-premises, you would need to have connectivity to your source databases to Azure using either a Site To Site VPN or Azure ExpressRoute.
-It's suggested to use VNet Peering but it's your choice.
+It's suggested to use VNet Peering since you are running both the Azure DMS and source databases in Azure but it's your choice.

 Hints:
 * Use the Premium version of the Azure Database Migration Service
-* Put the Database Migration Service in its own virtual network
+* Put the Database Migration Service in its own Azure virtual network
 * You may have to drop open database connections if you are coming from a prior challenge where you ran the application.
 Alternatively, you could uninstall the web application(s) using helm, drop the database(s) and redeploy the application using helm.
 * You will need to find the endpoint IP Address for your PostgreSQL/MySQL container running in AKS.
 This is different than the cluster IP address.
 This is needed because Azure DMS is running outside of the AKS cluster.
 * You will need to add the public IP address for Azure DMS to connection security in Azure DB for PostgreSQL/MySQL